SwedbankPay/developer.swedbankpay.com/developers/before-you-start.md

 ---
-title: Introduction
+title: Before You Start
-sidebar_icon: waving_hand
-menu_order: 1
+menu_order: 100
 description: |
     Read on to learn about the fundamentals and common architectural principles of the Swedbank Pay API Platform.